Everest Base Camp Trek-14 Days

 To cope with the higher elevation and reduce the risk of altitude sickness, we spend helping our bodies adapt as we climb higher in the days ahead.

-Namche Bazaar, often called the gateway to Everst, is a lively Sherpa town and the main trading center of the region.
-It’s a great place to explore with shops selling trekking gear local crafts, breakeries and cozy guesthouses.
+Namche Bazaar, often called the gateway to Everest, is a lively Sherpa town and the main trading center of the region.
+It’s a great place to explore with shops selling trekking gear local crafts, bakeries and cozy guesthouses.

 First, we visit the Sherpa cultural Museum to learn about the rich history and traditions of the Sherpa people.
 Then we continue up to Syangboche Airport, the highest airstrip in Nepal and onward to the famous Hotel Everest View.
 From here we’re rewarded with panoramic views of Everest Lhotse, Nuptse, Ama Dablam, and other surrounding peaks.